Wiggen94/ha-homarr-server/README.md

 2. **Run**: Start the add-on to get Homarr up and running on port 7575.
 3. **Access**: Open your browser and navigate to `http://<your-home-assistant-ip>:7575` to access your Homarr dashboard.

+Your files are safely backed up to `/share` in your Home Assistant installation.

 ## 🛠 Installation

 1. Open your Home Assistant Supervisor panel.